 As a trader, the first way to think of scalping is by slow price changes which occur over a short period of time.
 This approach means you will benefit from slow price movements.

-If you like fast paced, high energy, focus driven trading, scalping might be a good option for you.
+If you like fast-paced, high energy, focus driven trading, scalping might be a good option for you.
 However, if you get stressed easily or have problems devoting 100% of your attention to your screen for a whole day, the method is probably not the best choice for you.
-Ultimately, it’s up to you decide once you fully understand your strengths and weaknesses.
+Ultimately, it’s up to you to decide once you fully understand your strengths and weaknesses.